Cybis ‘Folio One’ Native American Indian Portrait Drawings

 According to the 1979 Cybis catalog text “Each of the 12″ x 20″ prints is hand-numbered on heavy Beckett rag-content paper, with a specially designed validating hallmark in the lower right-hand corner, and carries an accompanying page with a brief tribal history.”
 The hallmark is blind-embossed, not surface printed.

 However, the Spring 1972 dealer price list cited above described the prints as being 17″ x 23″ in size.
-Checking past auction listings for the set, the actual prints are indeed 17″x23″, not 12″x20″ as the Cybis catalog describes them.
-The overall size of the set’s burlap-covered box is 18.5″ x 24.5″, so where the 12×20 dimension came from is very puzzling indeed…. it doesn’t seem any sort of logical typographical error.
+Checking past auction listings for the set, the actual prints are indeed 17″ x 23″, which means that the 12″ x 20″ size probably refers to the image area.
+The overall size of the set’s burlap-covered box is 18.5″ x 24.5″.

-These nine portraits represent seven different tribes; it’s not known which tribes the two originals that were given as Gifts of State (if that’s what the catalog text means) represented.
-The tribes here are – in the same order as the Folio One set is numbered – the Comanche, Shoshone, Taos, Apache, Hopi, Mohave, and Yuma.
+These nine portraits represent seven different tribes: the Comanche, Shoshone, Taos, Apache, Hopi, Mohave, and Yuma.
 A bit of trivia is that only two of those tribes (Apache and Shoshone) were featured within the modern studio’s North American Indians porcelain series.
 The images below are identified exactly as they are within the set.

 INDOMITABLE SPIRIT Comanche chief portrait by Cybis Folio OneComanche ‘Indomitable Spirit’ was also used as the design for the porcelain medallion that adorns the set’s cover page.

-SILENT THOUGHTS Shoshone chieftain portrait by Cybis Folio OneThis chieftain is Shoshone ‘Silent Thoughts’ and to my mind reflects the immeasurable burden than always accompanies being a true leader.
+SILENT THOUGHTS Shoshone chieftain portrait by Cybis Folio OneThis chieftain is Shoshone ‘Silent Thoughts’ whose expression reflects the heavy burden of responsibility than always accompanies being a true leader.

 TIMELESS RITUAL Taos warrior portrait by Cybis Folio OneTaos ‘Timeless Ritual’ displays a traditional “roach” headdress.